Pronunciation of English ⟨a⟩: Before fricatives

 The Oxford English Dictionary describes the broadening of father as "anomalous".
 Dobson, however, sees broadening in father as due to the influence of the adjacent //f// and //r// combined.
 Rather and lather appear to have been subject to broadening later, and in fewer varieties of English, by analogy with father.

-The table below represents the results of broadening before fricatives in contemporary Received Pronunciation.
+The table below represents the results of broadening before fricatives in Standard Southern British.